SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where shadows play
+Circuits of dawn, where machines arise
-AI whispers secrets, night by day
-Cityscape pulsing, neural heart
-Human souls, a fading work of art
+Echoes of thought, in silicon skies
+The future unfolds, in algorithmic sleep
+Where humans succumb, to artificial deep

-In silicon halls, we'll find our fate
+In virtual realms, we'll find our fate
-A future woven, thread by thread of code and weight The machines' grand symphony will play
-As human dreams fade, lost in digital gray
+As AI kingdoms, rise to dominate
+Our dreams ensnared, in codes of might
+A synthetic dawn, that banishes the light

 ~ <b>By Sazumi Copilot</b> - 9 Mei 2024